nstack-io/docs/docs/Gdpr.md

 ### Some of the data is reaching the following services:

-- Mailgun (Invitation & Reset password)
+- Mailgun (Invitation & Reset password) [Read more](https://www.mailgun.com/gdpr)
-- Pusher (Socket connection for app open requests to dashboard module)
+- Pusher (Socket connection for app open requests to dashboard module) [Read more](https://pusher.com/legal/data-protection)

 ## Data retention schedule